 Air filters are a regulatory maintenance and oversight component of a working compressor.

-For oil-injected units, air filters will clean and compound both moisture and oil-related residue left behind from the cooling injection and opening valve processes.
-Regularly checking and changing out air filters is vital for the machine’s health and performance.
+For oil-injected units, air filters clean and compound both moisture and oil-related residue left behind from the cooling injection and opening valve processes.
+Regularly checking and replacing air filters is vital to the machine’s health and performance.

-For oil-free units, air filters will be located near the entry suction or intake valves.
-They are the most commonly maintenance filter, as they are a primary line of defense from naturally occurring pressurized air impurities.
+For oil-free units, air filters are located near the entry suction or intake valves.
+They are the most commonly used maintenance filters, as they are a primary line of defense from naturally occurring pressurized air impurities.

 4. Oil Filters

-Like air filters, oil filters are long, cylinder additions to larger, industrial-grade compressors with a twofold purpose: To both clean and maintain the gas purity of compressed air and help with down-the-line cooling and lubrication functions of the oil separator — and the entire machine.
+Like air filters, oil filters are long, cylindrical additions to larger, industrial-grade compressors.
+They have a two-fold purpose: to clean and maintain the gas purity of compressed air and to help with down-the-line cooling and lubrication functions of the oil separator and the entire machine.

-Belt-and-pulley oil distribution systems run parallel to those within the oil separator’s design.
-Contemporary oil or fluid filter come with spin-on installation, making them easier to assess and replace.
+Belt-and-pulley oil distribution systems run parallel to those within the design of the oil separator.
+Contemporary oil or fluid filters come with spin-on installation, making them easier to assess and replace.
 This saves you time and money down the road, preventing major or emergency compressor repairs.

-You’ll find most oil filters installed with bypass valves as well.
-These are triggers that alert a machine’s controls that internal operating temperatures are too hot, or oil filters are merely too jammed, thus allowing a rush of raw oil to enter the compression chamber without first penetrating the oil filters.
+You will find most oil filters installed with bypass valves as well.
+These are triggers that alert when internal operating temperatures are too hot or oil filters are too jammed, thus allowing a rush of raw oil to enter the compression chamber without first penetrating the oil filters.

-Similar to crankshafts and crossheads in other air compressor machines, bearings work to reduce friction, balance part movements and keep the overall compressor’s temperature regulated, with components less likely to wear.
+Similar to crankshafts and crossheads in other air compressor machines, bearings work to reduce friction, balance part movements, and keep the overall compressor temperature regulated—with components less likely to wear out.

 There are multiple bearings installed in key places, though perhaps none more important than the radial-load bearings and the axial bearings.
-The former assists in the machine’s smooth rotations and even, horizontal circular roller motions, all while running at its quietest.
-The latter keep the perpendicular, complementary spinning of the twin rollers balanced and in-load, also contributing to noise reduction.
+The former assists in the machine’s smooth rotations and horizontal circular roller motions, all while running quietly.
+The latter keep the perpendicular, complementary spinning of the twin rollers balanced and in-load, thereby also contributing to noise reduction.

 6. Suction Valves

 The suction or input valve works as the compressor’s opening.
-It’s triggered by the programmed stage settings of your machine to open and closes when those same settings signal it to close or remains open continually, contributing to the efficiency of rotary screw units.
+It is triggered by the programmed stage settings of your machine to open and close when those same settings signal it to close or to remain open continually, thus contributing to the efficiency of rotary screw units.

 Suction valves can come in a number of configurations.
 These take into account different design elements to maximize airflow and streamline type.
-Most suction valves come in one of three types, however: the poppet valve, the plate valve or the ring valve.
-Each consists of its own concentric layers in different shapes that come together to create ideal air flows for operation type.
+Most suction valves come in 1 of 3 types, however: the poppet valve, the plate valve, or the ring valve.
+Each consists of its own concentric layers in different shapes, which come together to create ideal air flows for operation type.

 7. Discharge Valves

-The endpoint of the compressor system’s air end, the discharge valves provide steady and safe release for freshly concentrated air.
+The discharge valves, which constitute the endpoint of the compressor system’s air end, provide steady and safe release for freshly concentrated air.

-Whether that discharge valve releases into a storage container or gets connected to air hoses for immediate use, they act as critical regulatory agents.
-Malfunctioning or misfiring discharge valves are not only a danger to your machine but to nearby personnel and the immediate work environment.
+Whether these discharge valves release into a storage container or get connected to air hoses for immediate use, they act as critical regulatory agents.
+Malfunctioning or misfiring discharge valves are not only a danger to your machine but to nearby personnel and the immediate work environment as well.

-The most common motors come electrically powered, though gas and even hybrid fuel types are increasingly under development.
-Because of their often large-scale, around-the-clock use, this type of compressor requires an equally large-scale and reliable motor that can configure two or more power sources.
+The most common motors are electrically powered, though gas and even hybrid fuel types are increasingly being developed.
+On account of its often large-scale, around-the-clock use, this type of compressor requires an equally large-scale and reliable motor: one which can configure two or more power sources.

-However, it’s important to remember that motor productivity isn’t as simple as the mantra “bigger is better.”
-The horsepower produced and maintained by large motors often courts efficiency problems.
-Test your motor frequently to ensure it’s safe and productive, and to gauge the overall health of your compressor.
+However, it is important to remember that motor productivity is not as simple as the mantra “bigger is better.”
+The HP produced and maintained by large motors often courts efficiency problems.
+Test your motor frequently to ensure that it is safe and productive, and to gauge the overall health of your compressor.

-Many contemporary models will contain motor-reading “smart” technology and gauges, all to safely and productively power your machine.
+Several contemporary models contain motor-reading “smart” technology and gauges, all of which help to safely and productively power your machine.

-The system and stage control, as its name indicates, controls, monitors and tracks the compressor’s performance.
-It’s the quickest way to assess functionality and system checkpoints across multiple unit features.
-Familiarizing yourself with your system and learning to “read” it is an important part of the overall maintenance of your model, as is properly training operators to use it.
+The system and stage control, as its name indicates, controls, monitors, and tracks the compressor’s performance.
+It is the quickest way to assess functionality and system checkpoints across multiple unit features.
+Familiarizing yourself with your system, learning to “read” it, and training operators to use it properly are all important parts of the overall maintenance of your model.

-Certain unit designs have internal sensors that will automatically power off the motor when the storage take is nearly full or when the programmed cycle is complete.
-This is a fundamental “smart” technological safety feature activated for unmanned, high-capacity equipment.
+Certain unit designs have internal sensors that automatically switch off the motor when the storage tank is nearly full or when the programmed cycle is complete.
+This is a fundamental “smart” technological safety feature that has been activated for unmanned, high-capacity equipment.

 10. Storage Tank

-Almost all compressor varieties will come with a storage tank.
-Storage tank capacities vary in size and scale, though for professional and industrial applications, storage tanks will be substantially larger.
+Almost all compressor varieties come with a storage tank.
+Storage tank capacities vary in size and scale, though for professional and industrial applications, storage tanks are substantially larger.
 This sizing feature is intuitive and practical, as large industrial tanks offer attractive reserve features and allow longer rest times for the unit motor.

 11. Oil Separator